 Things to do in San Diego with kids: Go to the beach

 While this is an obvious thing to do in San Diego with kids this summer, going to the beach has to be mentioned.
-Top San Diego family beaches include Coronado Municipal Beach, Law Street beach, La Jolla Shores beach, Del Mar beach, and Moonlight beach for family-friendly amenities.
+Top San Diego family beaches include Coronado Municipal Beach, Law Street Beach, La Jolla Shores Beach, Del Mar Beach, and Moonlight Beach for family-friendly amenities.

-I put together a list of beach games ranging from waterproof playing cards to Spikeball in addition to a list of neat beach accessories.
+I put together a list of beach games ranging from waterproof playing cards to Spikeball, in addition to a list of neat beach accessories.

 23. Take the 59-Mile Drive

 Do you have kids who love to ride in the car?
 Did you know that San Diego has an organized 59-Mile Drive that hits main sites from downtown San Diego up to La Jolla?
+This organized itinerary means that you aren’t driving around aimlessly as you make your way up the coast and along the Pacific Ocean.

-24. Do Volunteer Work at Home
+24. Do Volunteer Work at Home and Elsewhere

 San Diego has a few opportunities for kids to get involved in community service.